The Assisted Living Effect: Better Health and Happiness

-- For Seniors Who Need Daily Support — We compare assisted living, residential care homes, memory care and nursing homes.
+- For Seniors Who Need Daily Support: We compare assisted living, memory care and residential care homes.

-- For Seniors Who Live at Home — There are options for home care, respite care and adult day care
+- For Seniors Who Live at Home: There are options for adult day care, home care and respite care.

 Transitioning to Assisted Living

 Making the decision to move to assisted living is now much easier since families have learned the benefits of senior health and happiness.
 The information in the Senior Living Planning Guide also offers a helpful resource to answer questions.